The Saint of the Day

 Most of the Catholics of that time, however, were lukewarm and weak.
 To show its disapproval of them, Divine Providence retracted its supernatural manifestations and permitted the heresy to gain force.
 Following the same process, God gradually drew back His special graces right up until the present moment when we face this paradox: truth and goodness always seem to be weak, and error and evil always strong.
 This is a manifestation of the discontent of Divine Providence with the lukewarmness and lack of valor of Catholics.

-A statue of St. John Nepomucene made for the noble German House of Eltz.
-Every first born of the family carries the name John Nepomucene
+A statue of the Saint made for the House of Eltz.
+Every first born carries the name John Nepomucene

 Do you think that if the people of Paris would see the body of a Saint floating on the waters of the Seine River, they would convert, change their immoral habits, close their nightclubs, cabarets, and other places of corruption?
 I don't think so.
 I think that a very small number of people would be impressed.
 The general public would be waiting for some "scientific" explanation for that floating body so that the topic could die.